ihmeuw/vivarium_cluster_tools/docs/source/config.rst

 - ``risks``: By adding a risk component, you can have your simulants to be exposed to a certain risk.
   However, it does not necessarily mean that they will be affected by risk.
-To make that connection, you must explicitly state how a risk to affect a specified target.
+To make that connection, you must explicitly state how a risk is to affect a specified target.

 .. code-block:: yaml